 In France, we are all about the breakfast menu.
 We love to start our day with fresh pastry, croissants, crêpes, fresh-squeezed orange juice and cafe créme.
 Sophia’s favorite is ALWAYS a croissant-chocolaté.
 Also, a trip through France requires as many crêpes as can be found.
 Our family favorite is the simple, crêpe-sucre (crêpe with sugar on top).

 Some of our dinner-time specialties are grilled mahi-mahi, spaghetti and meatballs, lots of grilled fresh vegetables and pork tenderloin.
 We also love to grill fresh tuscan boule on the boat.
-And wine, an iced cold beer and/or Bulleit bourbon.

 Lastly, breakfasts with Uncle Phil…